 Afternoon visit Kurje Lhakhang, one of the most sacred places.
 Later visit Jambay Lhakhang, the ancient monastery dating from the introduction of Buddhism in the country.

 Evening visit local shops.
 Overnight at the lodge in Bumthang.

 Bumthang to Ura is 48 km, about one and a half hour drive.
 To reach here, the road climbs to amazingly open countryside, only occasionally running into forest.
 Large sheep pastures line the road up to 20 km behind the southern tip of the Tang valley.
 The route crosses Ura la pass (3,600m) with a magnificent view of Mount.
 Gangkhar Puensum.
 Villages in Ura have clustered houses, which is quite unusual in Bhutan.
 Above Ura village (3,100m) is a new temple dedicated to Guru Rinpoche.
 Inaugurated in 1986, it contains a huge statue of the master and remarkable paintings of the cycle of his teachings.
 Since last 25 years Ura has been transformed from a marginal community to prosperous valley.

 Overnight at the lodge in Bumthang.

-Overnight at the hotel in Punakha / Wangduephodrang.
+Afteroon drive to Paro.
+Overnight at the hotel in Paro.

-After early breakfast in the hotel, drive to the airport for flight to onward destination.
+After breakfast transfer to the airport for flight to onward destination.